mxbl/nvim.nix/README.md

   see:
     - [example](https://github.com/ALT-F4-LLC/thealtf4stream.nvim/blob/main/flake.nix)
     - [docu](https://flake.parts)
+- [ ] move extra packages to development templates for each language so they don't have to come with nvim anymore and can be remove from `extraPackages`
 - Nvim config
   - [ ] go inlay hints
   - [ ] fidget with transparent background
   - [ ] nvim cmp
   - [ ] status line from old config (express line)

+#rework ?

+make nvim config part of my nixos configuration

 # overlays